RaphDasilva/RaphDasilva/README.md

 <hr>

 <pre>
-💻 I am a Full Stack Web Developer
+💻 I am a front-end developer
 📚 I am from Nigeria.
-🔭 Working on React, rubby and Redux
+🔭 Working on React, and Redux
-🌟 Main languages: JavaScript, React, Redux, Ruby on Rails, HTML/CSS, 🚩 Interested in Front-end development" || "Full-stack web development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="#" target="_blank">MY RESUME.</a>
+🌟 Main languages: JavaScript, React, Redux, HTML/CSS, 🚩 Interested in Front-end development"
+🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="#" target="_blank">MY RESUME.</a>
 </pre>
 <hr>